 Activities such as climbing, auto racing, base jumping, scuba diving, sky diving and bungee jumping could all lead to higher insurance premiums, due to their inherent dangers.

 Cheap life insurance is hard to come by as a daredevil, but here at Unite Life, our team of trained advisors are available to help you find the best deal regardless of your interests, including a specialist cover if needs be.

-Tip 6 – Select the right amount of cover (don’t over insure yourself)
+#6 – Select the right amount of life insurance cover

-A problem with a number of policyholders is that they’re actually over-insuring themselves by having more cover than they necessarily need.
+One common problem with a number of policyholders is that they’re actually over-insuring themselves by having more cover than they need.